msvbhat/kube-monkey/README.md

 This has been only tested with the minikube.
 But is supposed to run in any Kubernetes cluster.

+The project doesn't have unit tests yet.
+Unit tests will be added soon.

+Currently the /metrics endpoint is a dummy endpoint.
+It doesn't return any metrics but only returns 200 OK.

 ## Planned Enhancements

 1. Introdure Active Health Check instead of Passive one